statisticsnorway/react-reference-app/README.md

 * When working with routes in your application, use [React Router](https://reacttraining.com/react-router/web/guides/quick-start)
 * When styling the UI, use [Semantic UI React](https://react.semantic-ui.com/)
   * If you need a table component with more functions built-in than the one Semantic UI offers, use [React Table](https://github.com/tannerlinsley/react-table)
-* When working with http-requests, use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+* When working with http-requests, use [axios](https://github.com/axios/axios) and [axios-hooks](https://github.com/simoneb/axios-hooks)
 * Need to generate valid RFC UUIDs?
 Use [uuid](https://github.com/kelektiv/node-uuid)
 * When writing tests, use [Jest](https://jestjs.io/en/) (comes pre-installed when creating application) and [React Testing Library](https://testing-library.com/react)
   * If you need more matchers than Jest offers, use [jest-dom](https://github.com/gnapse/jest-dom)
 * Need a simple GraphQL client?
 Check out [graphql-request](https://github.com/prisma/graphql-request)
+  * Alternatively a more rich hooks variant [graphql-hooks](https://github.com/nearform/graphql-hooks)

 ### Create library
 Requires some configuration and bundling with [rollup.js](https://rollupjs.org/guide/en).